ashokreddy1613/Interview/Kubernetes.md

 4. I will apply resource request and limts

 ## Dns resolution failing,  pods cant communicate with services with dns name, how to trobleshoot?
-f DNS resolution is failing in your Kubernetes cluster — meaning pods can’t resolve service names like my-service.my-namespace.svc.cluster.local
+If DNS resolution is failing in your Kubernetes cluster — meaning pods can’t resolve service names like my-service.my-namespace.svc.cluster.local

 1. Verify the CoreDNS Pods Are Running
 CoreDNS handles DNS in most Kubernetes clusters (like EKS, GKE, self-hosted).